Sambucus: Chemistry

 Sambucus fruit is rich in anthocyanidins that combine to give elderberry juice an intense blue-purple colour that turns reddish on dilution with water.

 Dietary supplement

-Elderberry fruit or flowers are used as dietary supplements to prevent or provide relief from minor diseases, such as flu, colds, constipation, seasonal allergies, inflammation, gut biome improvement, weight loss, and other conditions, served as a tea, extract or in a capsule.
-The use of elderberry supplements increased early in the COVID-19 pandemic.
-There is insufficient research to establish its effectiveness for such uses, or its safety profile.
+Elderberry fruit or flowers are marketed as dietary supplements intended to provide relief from minor diseases, such as flu or colds, and are served as a tea or extract in a capsule.
+However, there is no good evidence for the effectiveness or safety of elderberry extracts in treating respiratory diseases.
+Despite the absence of clinical trials to determine efficacy or safety, the marketing of elderberry supplements increased during the COVID-19 pandemic.
 The raw or unripe fruit of S. nigra or its extracts may contain a cyanogenic glycoside that is potentially toxic.